Empirical Measures, Geodesic Lengths, and a Variational Formula in First-Passage Percolation: Connection to empirical measures of geodesics

 \begin{remark} This approach to proving convergence of empirical measures is certainly sufficient but may not be necessary.
 More precisely, it is not clear whether every $\sigma\in\RR^\bxi_\tau$ can be realized as the weak limit $\sigma_{\gamma_{n_k}}\Rightarrow\sigma$ for some sequence of $\gamma_{n_k}\in\Geo(0,n_k\bxi)$.
 Hence it remains a possibility that $\LL\in\PPP_\mathrm{emp}(\bxi)$ despite $\tau_*(\sigma)$ not being constant over $\RR^\bxi_\tau$.
 If, however, every $\sigma\in\RR^\bxi_\tau$ can be realized as a weak limit with geodesics, then we would be able to make additional progress on the open problem from Example \ref{supercritical_length_eg}. \end{remark}

 \begin{remark} By Theorem \hyperref[var_form_thm_c]{\ref*{var_form_thm}\ref*{var_form_thm_c}}, every $\sigma\in\RR^\bxi$ is absolutely continuous with respect to Lebesgue measure, which implies that any subsequential limit $\hat\nu$ of empirical measures is absolutely continuous with respect to $\LL$.
 When these empirical measures are those of geodesics, it is generally expected that the reverse is also true: $\LL$ is absolutely continuous with respect to any such limit.
 This was effectively proved by \mbox{van den Berg} and \mbox{Kesten} \cite{vandenberg-kesten93} when $\E(\tau_e)<\infty$; see \cite[Rmk.~2.15]{vandenberg-kesten93}.
-In $d=2$, Marchand \cite{marchand02} showed that the assumption of a finite mean is not needed. \end{remark}
+In $d=2$, Marchand \cite{marchand02} showed that the assumption of a finite mean is not needed.
+In addition, there has been recent work on tail estimates for empirical measures and their limits \cite{janjigian-lam-shen?}. \end{remark}